light0x00/mybatis-ext/README.en.md

 ### Build Complex Sql Where Condition

-In the real world, The sql where condition could be very complex.
+In the real world, The "sql where condition" could be very complex.
 The conjuction `and` and `or` may combine lots of nested conditions.
-The following demonstrate how to build an complex condition using `SelectCondition` .
+The following demonstrate how to build a complex condition using `SelectCondition` .
 (It's same for both of `UpdateCondition` and `DeleteCondition`)

 - c1 = v1 and c2 = v2